 Every time we work alongside the community to solve a problem; every time we experiment with a new design or a new technique; every time we overcome a new challenge – another opportunity presents itself to share what we ’ve learned with others.
 Sharing our knowledge with others, both in Ethiopia and beyond, is not only a powerful practice of Project Ethiopia, it is essential to our mission and vision.

-Most of the villages with whom we work are within walking distance of one another so knowledge, skills, and education are easily communicated from one village to another.
-Villagers who have been trained as cement masons, concrete block makers, metal workers, well-diggers and toilet floor makers can support families in their own community and spread that knowledge to others in nearby villages.
+Most of the communities with whom we partner are within walking distance of one another so knowledge, skills, and education are easily communicated from one area to another.
+Villagers who have been trained as cement masons, concrete block makers, metal workers, well-diggers and toilet floor makers can support families in their own community and spread that knowledge to others in nearby communities.
 The ripple effect at work again!

 Project Ethiopia Farmer ’s Associations are a shining example of how knowledge transfer and sharing is at the heart of the Project Ethiopia model.
 Farmer ’s Associations, 50 members each, are comprised of farmers from a broader area representing more than 300 farmers.
 They meet monthly to learn and share ideas, serving as “engines of agricultural education ” to the broader community around issues such as: